ProjectDebbie/Classifier/README.md

 ## Description  of the project

 Since the goal of DEBBIE is to annotate biomaterial-specific research, a classifier is implemented into the pipeline to identify relevant abstracts.
-This implementation of this SVM Classifier is trained on the [gold standard biomaterials collection](gold_standard_set) against a [background set](background_set).
+The SGD Classifier has been pre-trained on the [gold standard biomaterials collection](gold_standard_set) against a [background set](background_set).
 The components of the trained classifier are available for download as .pkl files.
 The classifer returns the relevant abstracts in a designated folder.

-Using manually a constructed test set made of the polydioxanone literature, the SVM Classifier achieved 0.9011 Precision, 0.9623 Recall, and 0.9307 F1-score compared to the manual curator.
+Using manually a constructed test set made of the polydioxanone literature, the trained Classifier achieved 0.9011 Precision, 0.9623 Recall, and 0.9307 F1-score compared to the manual curator.

 Parameters: